-GLI 2020-2021 Program Expectations and Responsibilities
+GLI Program Expectations and Responsibilities:

-As a participant, you will engage in a year of dynamic, interactive sessions exposing you to the full range of issues on the ADL agenda.
-You will also have the opportunity to attend the Shana Amy Glass National Leadership Conference in Washington D.C. in June of 2021, the COVID-19 pandemic permitting.
+As a participant, you will engage in a year of dynamic, interactive sessions exposing you to the different areas of ADL’s work.
+You will also have the opportunity to attend the joint National Leadership Summit and Never is Now in New York City on March 4-7, 2024.
 Participants are expected to participate in all GLI sessions as well as attend other ADL events.

-Leadership Institute Program Components:
+Fellowship Program Components:

 - Attend other ADL meetings and events – Attendance at these events will equip participants with hands-on knowledge of how the agency functions.
 These events are crucial to the development of ADL leaders, providing participants with additional opportunities to meet ADL senior leadership and will give participants an opportunity to find their niche in the organization.

 Culmination of the Glass Leadership Institute:

 At the culmination of the program, participants will have a deeper understanding of the mission, goals, and work of ADL.
 They will have explored possibilities for future ADL involvement, with the help of staff and lay leaders.
 Relationships established during the program with ADL professionals, board members, and fellow participants provide the necessary support for ongoing involvement in ADL.
-Our intent is that graduates will remain knowledgeable, involved and committed supporters of ADL, and serve as a volunteer and ambassador for ADL in their local communities.
+Our intent is that graduates will remain knowledgeable, involved and committed supporters of ADL, and serve as a volunteer and ambassadors for ADL in their local communities.